Natural Gas Plant Makes A Play For Coal's Market, Using 'Clean' Technology

 "We're doing something that no one else has thought of before," he told me.

-Brown had a hard time convincing people to give him money to build the plant.
+Brown had a hard time persuading people to give him money to build the plant.

 "They thought we were nuts," he said.
-"I mean it's funny.
+"I mean, it's funny.
 The look that comes across their face at that moment is, 'This guy is deluded.' "

 It didn't help that Brown is a lawyer and former investment banker — not an engineer.
 Plus, no one before him has ever built such a thing.